yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

 2. **Paste the URL** into the relevant settings section of your integration app.
 This allows your integration app to send data to our platform seamlessly.

-### Step 4: Enable integration events in your bot
+### Step 4: Enable integration events in your AI Agent

 This enables you to execute specific actions in response to events.
-For instance, you can display a message in the bot conversation when a payment is successful or show order details when an order is placed.
+For instance, you can display a message in the AI Agent conversation when a payment is successful or show order details when an order is placed.

 1. In Development/Staging environment, go to **Automation** > **Event** > **Integrations**.
 2. Find the event and click on the three dots icon, then select **Activate**.
 Events are named with the Integration app name, for instance, "InstaMojo Payment Status".